Skip to content

 • debug: Debugging information that can be used in the field.
 Using debug mode, the field engineer can gain insight into the system and correct errors.

 • trace: The lowest log level.
-Debug should be used only be developers when working on the application.
-It can be used in place of printf or the console log and should not usually be left in production code
+Trace should be used only by developers when working on the application.
+It can be used in place of printf or the console log and should not be left in production code.

-• log message: Concise, appropriate text to include any values that warranted a message
+• log message: Concise, appropriate text to include any pertinent values that warranted a message

 DO